Who I am

 Concerning this blog…

-What you call discovery, I call the rape of the natural world. – Ian Malcolm
+What you call discovery, I call the rape of the natural world.

 Concerning The Man…

-Seriously though, I’m happy with myself and the man I’ve become.
+Lastly for now, I have a lot of mental problems, if I’m being honest.
+The only thing that is greater than my anxiety are my insecurities.
+Nevertheless, I’m happy with myself and the man I’ve become.
 I had an inner struggle for a long time, and still do sometimes (more on that a few paragraphs down), but for the most part, I wouldn’t change anything about me.

-To trudge: the slow, weary, depressing yet determined walk of a man who has nothing left in life except the impulse to simply soldier on. – Geoffrey Chaucer
+To trudge: the slow, weary, depressing yet determined walk of a man who has nothing left in life except the impulse to simply soldier on.

 Concerning The Chef…